microsoft/vcpkg-docs/vcpkg/about/faq.md

 ## Which platforms can I target with vcpkg?

-Our built-in, CI-tested triplets are:
+Our built-in, continuous integration tested triplets are:

 - Windows Desktop (x86, x64, x64-static, arm64)
-- Universal Windows Platform (x64, and ARM)
+- Universal Windows Platform (x64, and arm64)
 - Mac OS X (x64-static)
 - Linux (x64-static)
+- Android (x64, arm64, arm-neon)

-However, there is an even larger number of community triplets available with more platforms and architectures, including for iOS, Android, MinGW, WebAssembly, freeBSD, and openBSD.
+These targets are tested more rigorously for compatibility with each vcpkg release.
+However, we have a much larger number of community triplets available with more platforms and architectures, including for iOS, MinGW, WebAssembly, freeBSD, and openBSD.

-You can also define your own triplets depending on your needs.
+You can also define your own triplets depending on your needs. vcpkg is very customizable.

-See `vcpkg help triplet` for the current list.
+See `vcpkg help triplet` for the current list and review our [triplets documentation](../concepts/triplets.md) for more details.

 ## Does vcpkg run on Linux/OS X?

 Yes!
-We continuously test on OS X and Ubuntu 16.04, however we know users have been successful with Arch, Fedora, and FreeBSD.
+We continuously test on OS X and Ubuntu 22.04, however we know users have been successful with Arch, Fedora, and FreeBSD.
 If you have trouble with your favorite Linux distribution, let us know in an issue and we'd be happy to help!

 ## How do I update vcpkg?

 Execute `git pull` to get the latest sources, then run `bootstrap-vcpkg.bat` (Windows) or `./bootstrap-vcpkg.sh` (Unix) to update vcpkg.
+Or, if you are using a copy of vcpkg that ships with Visual Studio, simply update your Visual Studio version from the Visual Studio Installer.

 ## How do I use different versions of a library on one machine?

+We suggest using [manifest files](../users/manifests.md) to manage dependencies for individual projects, which works even if multiple projects are on the same machine and allow you to easily manage package versions and which registries libraries are coming from.

-Within a single instance of vcpkg (e.g. one set of `installed\`, `packages\`, `ports\` and so forth), you can only have one version of a library installed (otherwise, the headers would conflict with each other!).
+However, if you are using classic mode instead, within a single instance of vcpkg (e.g. one set of `installed\`, `packages\`, `ports\` and so forth), you can only have one version of a library installed (otherwise, the headers would conflict with each other!).
 For those with experience with system-wide package managers, packages in vcpkg correspond to the `X-dev` or `X-devel` packages.

-To use different versions of a library for different projects, we recommend making separate instances of vcpkg and using the per-project integration mechanisms.
+In this case, to use different versions of a library for different projects, we recommend making separate instances of vcpkg and using the per-project integration mechanisms.
 The versions of each library are specified by the files in `ports\`, so they are easily manipulated using standard `git` commands.
 This makes it very easy to roll back the entire set of libraries to a consistent set of older versions which all work with each other.
 If you need to then pin a specific library forward, that is as easy as checking out the appropriate version of `ports\<package>\`.
 If your application is very sensitive to the versions of libraries, we recommend checking in the specific set of portfiles you need into your source control along with your project sources and using the `--vcpkg-root` option to redirect the working directory of `vcpkg.exe`.

 ## How does vcpkg protect my privacy?